 Your business gets immediate cash to provide payment terms

-The number one reason to factor invoices is to quickly provide your company with cash to fund a new project for a client.
+The No. 1 reason to factor invoices is to quickly provide your company with cash to fund a new project for a client.
 Most payment terms require the client to pay in 30, 60, or 90 days, which can limit the number of clients you take on while you wait for invoices.
 With factoring, you have the cash in hand almost immediately to provide payment terms to clients and start on new projects.

 Nearly any business can factor invoices

 Factoring receivables is usually much simpler than applying for a business loan.
 The requirements are fairly straightforward and allow you to work with new clients quickly.
-You can consider factoring if 1) you operate a business that has commercial or government clients with good credit, and 2) your business is free of liens, other encumbrances, and legal problems.
+You can consider factoring if the following apply to your company:

 You can increase the line as needed